 HATCH North America // Montana

 Southwest Montana is consistently recognized as one of the best areas to live, work and play in America by magazines such as Outdoor Magazine, Business Week, USA Today, New York Times, and Forbes.
-The Kauffman Foundation has ranked Montana as #1 in startup activity four years running, and Montana was recently named the #1 most entrepreneurial state by CNN’s Money Magazine, while Bozeman, home to one of HATCH’s educational partners, Montana State University, thrives on its ability to blend a lifestyle rich in culture, arts and the great outdoors.
+The Kauffman Foundation has ranked Montana as #1 in startup activity four years running, and Montana was recently named the #1 most entrepreneurial state by CNN’s Money Magazine, and three years in a row by the Kaufman Foundation, while Bozeman, home to one of HATCH’s educational partners, Montana State University, thrives on its ability to blend a lifestyle rich in culture, arts and the great outdoors.
+Learn more about the start-up landscape and Montana Economic Development here.

 The base camp for HATCH Experience North America is Moonlight Basin in Big Sky.
 Founded on the premise of conservation, Moonlight Basin Ranch has held fast to being a good steward to the land it encompasses.
 The development has matured into a luxury mountain resort inclusive of a spectacular ski area, a Jack Nicklaus Signature Golf Course and miles of scenic snowshoe, hiking, biking and equestrian trails.
 The Moonlight Lodge sits at the heart of Moonlight Basin.
 Visit here for details on Moonlight Basin in Big Sky.